anadeolis/World-Cup-2026-Prediction-Model/README.md

 2. **Home advantage confound.** The training set includes matches with a real home team, where home advantage is significant.
 WC games are all on neutral ground.
 The model was learning a home advantage signal that simply doesn't exist in the tournament.

 #### Attempt 2: XGBoost with Incremental Retraining
-We replaced Random Forest with **XGBoost** and added incremental retraining by round: after each completed WC round, those results are added to the training set and the model is retrained before predicting the next round.
+I replaced Random Forest with **XGBoost** and added incremental retraining by round: after each completed WC round, those results are added to the training set and the model is retrained before predicting the next round.

 Best result: **60% on Round 2** — above the typical range of professional football prediction models (50–55%).